AnupDudhe/anupdudhe-infracloudassignment/SOLUTION.md

 how to resolve the error of crashloopbackoff for deployment cartsservice
 ![alt text](image-5.png)

+so the issue with this error is we need to authentication to pull images from gcr

+first we will install sdk kit of gcp

 ![alt text](image-6.png)

+secondly we will do gc autherization login it will ask to hit a browser link and in their you will get a key to insert inside the autherization code.

 ![alt text](image-4.png)

 configuring docker client by running following command